sphaso/niheipedia/pages/blame/commentario.markdown

 [World] This means that the Mori-stick predates the pandemic

 [Narration] We can assume the Mori-stick was damaged in the fight against the high-level exterminator.
 From the girl we learn that the Authority is guiding Killy to the edge of the city.
 The fact that the Authority would know of such a place is surprising, since in chapter 11 a representative of the Authority said they can't even know the size of it

+[World] The girl is aware of the genetic make up of the child

 ## Chapter 65